Updated: Dec 30, 2022

 A bit more about us.
 (Richard writes)

-We have 2 children, Dylan, 19, a chef at Y Talbot Tregaron and Bethan, 17, who loves Riding and is at the Rheidol Riding Centre as often as possible.
+We have 2 children, Dylan, 22, a chef at Y Talbot Tregaron and Bethan, 20, who loves Horse Riding, particularly dressage, and is a working pupil at Ingestre stables near Stafford where she is making rapid progress with BHS qualifications.
+Over the years we have spent a lot of time at the Rheidol Riding Centre near Aberystwyth.
 We live on the edge of a small village about 10 miles from Aberystwyth, a little way up in the hills, and have a few chickens and 2 Dogs, (flatcoated retrievers).
 There are some great views to Cardigan bay from just up the road.

 Places have always been important to me, perhaps partly because of the experiences I have had in those places.
-A theme I like to expand upon is how the place where you live – the landscape in particular- influenced people and their fortunes in the past.
+A theme I like to expand upon is how the place where you live, the landscape in particular, influenced people and their fortunes in the past.

-In my 'youth' I spent the best part of a couple of years in the Lake District, working with the National Trust, often climbing mountains daily to repair footpaths...
-I've started writing about that somewhere...
+In my 'youth' I spent the best part of a couple of years in the Lake District, working with the National Trust, often climbing mountains daily to repair footpaths.